automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 You can quickly prototype the APIs in postman and then write an API test for the same.
 Its easier to even run them in parallel further reducing the execution time.

-It&#8217;s a no brainer that any such cases should be automated first.
+It's a no brainer that any such cases should be automated first.
 Again do not bother covering all cases but target the cases which can mitigate the maximum risk and have higher priority.

 ## Automation high priority UI cases